Tailored Support

 Connection with New Zealand students

-One common expectation that is hard to influence is that international students will have more interaction with domestic students.
+One common expectation that is hard to influence is that cross-border learners will have more interaction with domestic students.
 If the student is studying English then they are unlikely to have lots of social contact with locals, and often international students tend to hang around with other international learners, who may be going through similar challenges and so have a point of common understanding.

 Many providers are trying to increase the level of interaction and connection between international and domestic students, but international learners are still often separated and may have limited opportunity to make friends with domestic students.